 Health and Energy gross beta concentrations in water samples are in fair agreement.
-Because of the large range in concentration values, the higher and lower concentration data are shown separately in Figures 3.2.9 and 3.2.10, respectively.
-In many cases, the Health and Energy data are in good agreement, but in other cases Health reports higher concentrations than Energy, and this trend is consistent with historical split gross beta results.
+Because of the large range in concentration values, the high, mid, and low concentration data are shown separately in Figures 3.2.7, 3.2.8, and 3.2.9, respectively.
+Most of the 16 low concentration results are in good agreement, while four of the six mid and high concentration results are in poor agreement.
+In many cases, Health reports higher concentrations than Energy, and this trend is consistent with historical split gross beta results.